-To apply for Transfer of Status to DPhil or MLitt status you must submit a completed transfer of status form (GSO.2, available at http://www.ox.ac.uk/students/academic/graduates/forms/), no later than Monday of 0th week in the candidate's first Trinity Term (or Monday of 0th week in the candidate's second Trinity Term for part-time students) accompanied by PDF files of the following:
+To apply for Transfer of Status to DPhil or MLitt status you must submit a completed transfer of status form (GSO.2, available at Graduate forms | University of Oxford), no later than Monday of 0th week in the candidate's first Trinity Term (or Monday of 0th week in the candidate's second Trinity Term for part-time students) accompanied by PDF files of the following:

-- a description of the proposed research topic and title.
-This should be around 500 words, outlining focal questions, how these are to be treated, and a provisional list of chapters; - a bibliography indicating the works already consulted or to be consulted; - a typewritten copy of a piece of original written work of about 5000 words on the topic of the proposed dissertation (usually a draft chapter), paying proper scholarly attention to primary sources, secondary discussions etc. and demonstrating scholarly competence in the organisation of the arguments.
+• a description of the proposed research topic and title.
+This should be around 500 words, outlining focal questions, how these are to be treated, and a provisional list of chapters;

+- a bibliography indicating the works already consulted or to be consulted; - a typewritten copy of a piece of original written work of about 5000 words on the topic of the proposed dissertation (usually a draft chapter), paying proper scholarly attention to primary sources, secondary discussions etc. and demonstrating scholarly competence in the organisation of the arguments.